deedeecx330/skyhookfilecrypt/README.md

 # skyhookfilecrypt
-File encryption and decryption module extracted from Skyhook: https://github.com/deedeecx330/skyhook
+Multithreaded file encryption and decryption module extracted from Skyhook: https://github.com/deedeecx330/skyhook

+Designed to be both fast and easy on the resources.

 # Usage
 The module has two functions, encryptFile and decryptFile.
 The function arguments in both cases are: